 Not a bad association, but I suspect that’s not what she hoped would make her memorable.
 She eventually dropped that story.

-A lot of advice to “brand with story” encourages you to brand with your own story, preferably how you triumphed over obstacles and now live in a mansion, take vacations in your own plane and of course help countless others who want to match your success.
+A lot of advice to “brand with a story” encourages you to brand with your own story, preferably how you triumphed over obstacles and now live in a mansion, take vacations in your own plane and of course help countless others who want to match your success.
 But why not brand with a signature story of how you helped your clients transform their lives … a realistic story that makes listeners think, “I want what they got!”

 Any, those stories are far more relevant to a thoughtful prospect who wants to work with you.